 What are the benefits?

-You may be entitled to the benefits below for your carpal tunnel injury:
+You may be entitled to the benefits below for your carpal tunnel injury claim:

 - Medical expenses – i.e. necessary rehabilitative treatments and equipment like wrist braces, require surgery and medical equipment.